vipulnaik/diet-exercise-health/notes/2021-10-06-periodontal-therapy-second-appointment.md

 the area right below the eye.
 As of 3:30 PM, the anesthetic was still fairly strong and I did not identify any areas of pain, swelling, or bleeding.

+Around 5 PM, the anesthetic started wearing off fast.
+By a little after 6 PM, it had completely worn off.
+Around 6:30 PM, I got white rice from Bangkok Thai Cuisine (chosen because it's softer on the teeth than whole wheat wraps).
+I then ate dinner including the rice and my existing cooked vegetables, along with almond milk.